Roasted Tomato Basil Soup

 Yes, I love tomatoes, especially in soup.
 I will be set for lunches or dinner for the next few days!
 Both recipes are completely different in texture and ingredients, yet spectacular in their own way!
 I have the Barefoot Contessa, a.k.a.
-Ina Garten, to thank for this first recipe.
-I didn’t follow her recipe to a T, but enough to get the gist of it, I believe.
+Ina Garten, to thank for the inspiration for this first recipe.
 Wow!
 It was so fantastic.

-She uses 1/4 tsp. crushed red pepper flakes in this and that provides a really nice zing to this delicious soup.
+She uses crushed red pepper flakes in this and that provides a really nice zing to this delicious soup.
 This recipe also calls for 4 cups of crushed basil leaves.
 That’s right, 4 CUPS!
 Since I haven’t started growing my own herbs yet I would have to pay $30-$40 to get enough in the little packets I can purchase at the store.

 Two Peas and Their Pod have a recipe that’s very similar to Ina’s.
 They eliminate the thyme and change the amounts of a couple of the ingredients a little bit.
 They reduced the fresh basil down to 1 cup which seems a lot more manageable than 4 CUPS!
 After looking at both of the recipes I decided to follow Ina’s recipe but I changed out the fresh herbs (I wouldn’t do that if I had my own herb garden), for dried instead.
 I changed out the chicken stock to vegetable stock like Two Peas and Their Pod, and because I didn’t have plum tomatoes, I used 2 15-oz. cans of Italian stewed tomatoes.
 It worked!

 This Roasted Tomato Basil Soup is awesome!
 I think you will find it fantastic, too.
-This recipe can be made completely vegan quite easily by eliminating the few tablespoons of butter and using all olive oil.
-Because this recipe does not add half-and-half or cream, it is extremely low calorie, healthy, gluten free, and as I stated earlier, vegan and dairy free.
+I made this recipe vegan by eliminating the few tablespoons of butter to saute the veggies and using all olive oil instead.
+Because this recipe does not add half-and-half or cream (like most Tomato Basil Soup recipes), it is extremely low calorie, healthy and gluten free.
+And, as I stated earlier, vegan and dairy free.

 Here’s what I did.